-In addition, undergraduate TA's will offer weekly help sessions.
-These help sessions are unstructured and completely voluntary.
-Students may drop in during help sessions for assistance with course content.
-The dates and times of help sessions will be posted on Sakai once the schedule is set.
+Undergraduate TA's will offer weekly, drop-in help sessions on Sunday, Monday, and Wednesday evenings.
+Students may drop in during help sessions for any assistance with course content, including homework assignments.
+The times and locations of help sessions will be posted on Sakai once the schedule is set.